geudde/attic-chest/pages/02.season-1/10.meeting-10/07.mob-cap/docs.md

 In truth ’tis but an awkward look
 &emsp;While blooming to begin,
-Like antiquated Maids to brook,
+Like antiquated maids to brook,
 &emsp;Support, beneath your chin —

 #### 11